GerardMaggiolino/GerardMaggiolino.github.io/_posts/Python-Guide/2018-06-14-getting-start-python.md

     This guide is designed for programmers with prior language knowledge to rapidly develop skills in Python.
 Early articles are meant to port over existing knowledge into Python syntax, without programming exercises.
-Deeper specifications of the language will be covered along the way, with links to resources covering material outside of the scope of this tutorial.
+Deeper specifications of the language will be covered along the way, with links to additional resources covering material outside of the scope of this tutorial.
 Familiarity with C, C++, or Java is expected.
 </p>